 Furthermore, if multiple vehicles are involved, it is essential that you pursue your claim quickly and aggressively or there may not be sufficient (or any) insurance available to pay your claim and you will need to file a lawsuit and take your case to court — and hope the other driver has sufficient resources to pay you out of his own pocket.

-It is important to see a doctor the day you are hit.
+It is important to see a doctor as soon as possible.
 At the very least, make sure you see a medical professional within 48 hours.
 Even if you feel okay in the state of shock and with the adrenaline rush you are probably feeling, injuries caused by motor vehicle accidents may not be obvious immediately.
 If your injuries begin causing you problems weeks later and you have not had a checkup, the other driver’s insurance company will no doubt claim that you were not injured and not pay the damages you are entitled to.

 Drivers may choose to buy or decline coverage for vehicle damage, liability, uninsured and underinsured motorist protection, personal injury protection, and other benefits.
 Once you have the time, you need to file a claim with your insurer as soon as possible.Your insurance company can either support or reject your claim within 15 days of a claim being submitted.
 Should the company reject the claim, it needs to provide you with an explanation.
 Otherwise, after acceptance, the company must pay you, by law, within five business days for the claimed amount.